This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As you can see from my impressions above, there is room for small changes or additional features; however, our impression is overwhelmingly positive.
 I was especially pleased that, when used with the top tether, the car seat travel vest prevented slumping out of position while sleeping.
 If we had just brought a booster seat, our daughter would have been in an unsafe position.
 Moving from two bulky car seats to none on our gap year was absolutely epic (we use this one for our son since he was 6 years old by then – full review here).
 I honestly don’t know how we could have managed without the Ride Safer travel vest.

 While the Ride Safer vest is a little pricey for an item most families will use only occasionally, if your family travels often with older preschoolers or young school age children I can’t recommend it enough.
 It would be a fantastic choice for car-free families with kids ages 4 and up as well, as you can easily shove it in your purse or backpack for unexpected taxi rides.
-After extensive use, we’d give a general recommendation of 4.5yo for average size kids and 5yo for smaller size kids.

 We feel confident that the Ride Safer offers a safe alternative to either lugging a huge car seat around a city or relying on an unfamiliar car/driver to maybe offer car seats.
 Ready to buy your own Ride Safer vest?
 Get it directly from Safe Ride 4 Kids for amazing customer service and fast, free shipping!
 Use coupon ‘VOYAGE’ to save $11 on your order.